 Autoblog

 Autoblog is an easy-to-use plugin that can be set-up in minutes, with no coding required and no complicated instructions.
-Just copy and paste in your feed URL, give the feed a name (for admin purposes) and select a blog that you want it to post to.
+Just copy and paste in the URL of your feed, name your feed (for admin purposes) and select a blog to post content to.

 For more details, go here: